streamlit/cookbook/README.md

 ## How to run the app?
 To run the app, start by installing Streamlit in the command line using the `pip install streamlit` command.
 Next, change into the directory and launch the app via `streamlit run streamlit_app.py`.

+## How to contribute to this repo?
+...